gamerx-in/docs/gamerx_tnc.md

 We will keep updating our terms and conditions.
 Please keep visiting the Terms and Conditions from time to time.
 For more queries, please contact us at help@gamerx.in.

+**Note** In any case of misunderstanding, GamerX decision will be final.